alix12/CompBioLabsAndHomework/README.txt

+---
+title: "README"
+output: md_document
+---
+### Computational Biology Repository
-This repository is for the labs, assignments and homework of Dr. Samual Flaxman's Computational Biology class.
+ This repository is for the labs, assignments, and homework of Dr. Samual Flaxman's Computational Biology class.
-Files will contain data sets used in labs, assignments, and homework.
+ Files will *also* contain data sets used in the labs, assignments, and homework.